stormpath/roadstorm-jwt-microservices-tutorial/README.md

 The only dependencies are the Spring Boot Web Starter and the JJWT library.

-Wondering what JWTs and/or the JJWt library is all about?
+Wondering what JWTs and/or the JJWT library is all about?
 Click [here](https://java.jsonwebtoken.io).

-What follows is a little bit of background on Microservices.
-Feel free to skip that and jump right into the [tutorial](#building-the-app)

 ## What Does the App Do?